Home Chapter 1 Chapter 2 Chapter 3 Progress

 Right?

-His mind reached for reason, clung to it desperately, but his body did not listen.
-His chest tightened, breath turning shallow and uneven, and a sick, crawling sensation spread beneath his skin.
-Something in him recoiled, already bracing, already remembering.
-As if his body never forgot, no matter how many years had passed.
+His mind reached for reason and clung to it desperately, but his body didn’t listen.
+Something in him recoiled, already bracing, already remembering, as if his body never forgot, no matter how many years had passed.

 He had to stop.
 He needed to stop—but the thought had already taken hold.

 A ghost of a touch brushed too close to memory.
-The weight of arms holding him still, the cruel tenderness of a hand stroking his hair.
+The weight of arms holding him still, the cruel tenderness of cold hands stroking his hair.
 The sharp, familiar ache blooming in his chest and sinking into his stomach, as vivid as it had been years ago.
 The room seemed to tilt, the air suddenly too thick, too close.

 His stomach clenched, cold and hollow, and his pulse began to thud against his ears.
 His skin crawled, fear giving way to a deeper, more nauseating revulsion.
-Trembling, he reached blindly for a rag nearby—rough, cold in his hands—and scrubbed.
+Trembling, he reached blindly for a rag nearby—rough, now damp in his hand—held it against his forearm, and scrubbed.

 And scrubbed.

-His breath stuttered as he dragged the cloth across his skin, harder, faster, until it burned, until the sting sharpened into pain.
-Until his skin was raw and flushed, as if he could scour the feeling away by force alone.
+His breath stuttered as he dragged the cloth across his skin, harder, again and again, until the sting sharpened into pain.
+As if he could scour the feeling away by force alone.

 As if that could erase—